aprilmintacpineda/react-fluxible/README.md

 # react-fluxible

-Connector for [react-js](https://github.com/facebook/react/) and [fluxible-js](https://github.com/aprilmintacpineda/fluxible-js) which allows you to access the store inside your component.
+Connector for [react-js](https://github.com/facebook/react/) and [fluxible-js](https://github.com/aprilmintacpineda/fluxible-js) which allows you to access the store inside your components and rerender your component when the store changes.
 [See demo](https://aprilmintacpineda.github.io/react-fluxible/).

 # Install